MohammadKhan-3/portfolio/README.md

 2. Removed header eye image
 3. Added more than 8 circles to the portfolios page
 4. Added another page: MoStories to act as my writing portfolio
-5. Removed plain background & replaced it with an image of Columbus,OH
+5. Removed plain background & replaced it with an image of city
 6. Added Social links at the bottom
 7. Added more skills in the "Skills page"
 8. Replaced any icon that I didn't need.
 Image sizes should be commented in the code or you can right-click an image --> select properties --> details to get size in pixels